How to become a project manager (and why it’s a great career)

 Final thoughts

-Develop the right skills and you’ll have more freedom than most to choose where you work, what you work on and who you work for.
+Develop the right skills, and you’ll have the freedom to choose where you work, what you work on and who you work for.

 Driving business growth